jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (d) is not eligible to benefit from the trust.

 ### YB 12 Partnership and partner
-Association
+Partnerships other than limited partnerships
-(1) A partnership and a partner in the partnership are associated persons.
+(1) For a partnership other than a limited partnership, the partnership and a partner in the partnership are associated persons.
-Limited partnerships
+Limited partnerships and general partners
+(1B) A limited partnership and a general partner in the limited partnership are associated persons.
-(2) Subsection (1) does not apply if the partner is a limited partner.
-Instead a limited partnership and a limited partner are associated persons if the limited partner has a partnership share of 25% or more in a right, obligation, or other property, status, or thing of the limited partnership.
+Limited partnerships and holders of 25% partnership shares (2) If section YB 16B does not apply, a limited partnership and a person, other than a general partner in the limited partnership, are associated persons if the person has a partnership share of 25% or more in a right, obligation, or other property, status, or thing of the limited partnership.
+Holders of 25% partnership shares: general aggregation rule (3) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2 to YB 11 and YB 14, person A is treated as holding anything held by person B.
+Holders of 25% partnership shares: aggregation rule for land provisions (4) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.

+### YB 13 Look-through companies and holders of interests
+Look-through companies and directors or employees holding interests (1) A look-through company and a person who has a look-through interest for the look-through company and is a director or employee of that company are associated persons.
+Look-through companies and holders of 25% interests (2) A look-through company and a person who has an effective look-through interest of 25% or more in a right, obligation, or other property, status, or thing of the look-through company are associated persons.
-Limited partnerships: general aggregation rule
+Holders of 25% interests: general aggregation rule
 (3) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2 to YB 11 and YB 14, person A is treated as holding anything held by person B.
-Limited partnerships: aggregation rule for land provisions (4) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.
+Holders of 25% interests: aggregation rule for land provisions (4) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.

-### YB 13 Look-through companies and owners of interests
-Association
-(1) A look-through company and a person who has a look-through interest for the look-through company (an owner) and who is a director or employee for the look-through company are associated persons.
-Some owners
-(2) If subsection (1) does not apply to a look-through company and an owner, then they are associated persons if the owner has effective look-through interests of 25% or more in a right, obligation, or other property status, or thing of the look-through company.
-Some owners: general aggregation rule
-(3) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2 to YB 11 and YB 14, person A is treated as holding anything held by person B.
-Some owners: aggregation rule for land provisions
-(4) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)﻿(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.

 ### YB 14 Tripartite relationship